-This publication is protected under the US Copyright Act of 1976 and all other applicable international, federal, state and local laws, and all rights are reserved, including resale rights: you are not allowed to give or sell this Guide to anyone else.
-If you have received a pirated copy of this publication, please contact us immediately via e-mail and notify us of the situation.

-This book or any portion thereof may not be reproduced or used in any manner whatsoever without the express written permission of the publisher except for the use of brief quotations in a book review.
+This publication is protected by the US and international copyright laws.
+You are not allowed to give or sell this Guide to anyone else.
+If you have received a pirated copy of this publication, please contact us immediately via e-mail.
+This book or any portion thereof may not be reproduced or used in any manner whatsoever without the express written permission of the publisher, except for the use of brief quotations in a book review.